-Lastly, our tool captures key press events.
+Among others, our tool captures key press events.
 In the case of portlets with forms, the data can be used to understand if the user had problems in filling the form.
-This is valid for any kind of Web site and not only for portals.
+This is valid for any kind of web site and not only for portals.